-The fierceness of the combat during the Battle of Okinawa, with nearly 2,000 kamikaze suicide attacks, led the Navy and Marines to expect enormous losses if they attempted an invasion of the main Japanese islands.
+The fierceness of the combat during the Battle of Okinawa, with nearly 2,000 kamikaze suicide attacks, led the Navy and Marines to expect over a million casualties if they attempted an invasion of the main Japanese islands.

-The Battle of Okinawa convinced Democrat President Harry S Truman to use the atomic bomb, which was dropped on Hiroshima and Nagasaki in August of 1945.
+The Battle of Okinawa convinced Democrat President Harry S Truman to drop the atomic bomb on the industrial centers of Hiroshima and Kyoto in August of 1945.

 "The attack yesterday on the Hawaiian Islands has caused severe damage...lives have been lost...

 Ships have been reported torpedoed between San Francisco and Honolulu...

 The Japanese Government also launched an attack against Malaya...
 Hong Kong...
 Guam...
 Philippine Islands...
 Wake Island... and Midway Island."